Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 Current Stable Version & Download
 ---------------------------------

-As mentioned, the single, direct prerequisite of `Ceylan-Traces <https://github.com/Olivier-Boudeville/Ceylan-Traces>`_ is `Ceylan-WOOPER <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_, which implies in turn `Ceylan-Myriad <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_ and `Erlang <http://erlang.org>`_, version 22.1 or more recent [#]_.
+As mentioned, the single, direct prerequisite of `Ceylan-Traces <https://github.com/Olivier-Boudeville/Ceylan-Traces>`_ is `Ceylan-WOOPER <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_, which implies in turn `Ceylan-Myriad <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_ and `Erlang <http://erlang.org>`_.

-.. [#] Note that, in the Ceylan-Myriad repository, we have a script to streamline the installation of Erlang, see `install-erlang.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/install-erlang.sh>`_; use ``install-erlang.sh --help`` for guidance.
+We prefer using GNU/Linux, sticking to the latest stable release of Erlang, and building it from sources, thanks to GNU ``make``.

+Refer to the corresponding `Myriad prerequisite section <http://myriad.esperide.org#prerequisites>`_  for more precise guidelines, knowing that Ceylan-Traces does not need modules with conditional support such as ``crypto`` or ``wx``.